[Paper] Decision Quality Evaluation Framework at Pinterest

 - Sampling Efficiency: Using propensity scores reduced the number of items needing expert review by ~70 % while preserving >95 % coverage of the most error‑prone cases.

-- Prompt Optimization Gains: Iterative prompt tuning raised the LLM’s precision from 78 % to 88 % without any model size change, demonstrating the value of a data‑driven feedback loop.
+- Prompt Optimization Gains: Iterative prompt tuning raised the LLM’s precision from 78 % to 88 % without any model‑size change, demonstrating the value of a data‑driven feedback loop.

 - Policy Evolution Impact: After a major policy rewrite, the framework detected a 5 % dip in recall within 48 hours, prompting a rapid rollback of an ambiguous rule clause.

-- Metric Integrity: Continuous validation caught a drift where prevalence of “misinformation” was under‑reported by 12 % due to a subtle labeling bias, leading to a corrective re‑training of the moderation classifier.
+- Metric Integrity: Continuous validation caught a drift where the prevalence of “misinformation” was under‑reported by 12 % due to a subtle labeling bias, leading to a corrective re‑training of the moderation classifier.

 Practical Implications

-- Rapid Policy Iteration: The framework’s drift detection lets policy teams experiment with new rules and instantly see real‑world impact, shortening the policy‑to‑production cycle.
+- Rapid Policy Iteration – The framework’s drift‑detection lets policy teams experiment with new rules and instantly see real‑world impact, shortening the policy‑to‑production cycle.

-- Reusable Blueprint: The modular design (Golden Set, sampling engine, evaluation dashboard) can be transplanted to other content‑moderation pipelines—social networks, marketplaces, or comment sections—accelerating their safety engineering efforts.
+- Reusable Blueprint – The modular design (Golden Set, sampling engine, evaluation dashboard) can be transplanted to other content‑moderation pipelines—social networks, marketplaces, or comment sections—accelerating their safety‑engineering efforts.

 Limitations & Future Work

-- Open‑Source Tooling: The authors plan to release parts of the sampling and evaluation stack as open‑source components to foster community adoption and peer validation.
+- Open‑Source Tooling – The authors plan to release parts of the sampling and evaluation stack as open‑source components to foster community adoption and peer validation.

 Authors